YaoveiD/CP-Scripts/README.md

 # algo-templates
 templates

-some wirtten by myself, while some copy from internet.
+some wirtten by myself, while some copied from internet.